 - Open fires and older wood burners

-- They’re relatively cheap to run - even if you have to buy firewood.
+- They can be relatively cheap to run - even if you have to buy firewood.

-- Wood is renewable and sustainable - and New Zealand has extensive areas of forestry.
+- Wood is renewable - and New Zealand has extensive areas of forestry.

 - Wood burners work during power cuts - many free-standing models can be used for cooking as well as heating.